 Deployed 93 technical specialists to Kuwait via the IRDO Pre-deployment centre in the US with the first deployment of fully processed staff after only 21 days - all roles filled within 5 weeks.
 All personnel were deployed through the CRC at Camp Atterbury.

 Successful development and delivery of a deployment, execution and support plan by a dedicated M&E Project Manager who was deployed one month prior to the commencement of contract start.

 The establishment of a fully functional workshop within 2 months of contract commencement.

-Delivery of quality and efficiency through the development, testing and proving of the process and procedures by M&E experts and Team leaders with specific expertise of working on heavy military vehicles in similar austere circumstances.
+Delivery of quality and efficiency through the development, testing and proving of the process and procedures by M&E experts and Team leaders with specific expertise of working on heavy military vehicles and defence equipment in similar austere circumstances.

-Rapid achievement of high quality output demonstrated by delivery of three zero-defect vehicles 4 months after programme start.
+Rapid achievement of high-quality output demonstrated by the delivery of three zero-defect vehicles 4 months after programme start.